Scheduled MonumentsWalesSummerhouse Camp

 What is Summerhouse Camp?

-Summerhouse Camp is a prehistoric hillfort located in Glamorgan, Wales, designated as a scheduled ancient monument under Cadw reference GM032.
+Summerhouse Camp is a prehistoric hillfort located in Glamorgan, Wales, and is protected as a scheduled ancient monument under Cadw designation GM032.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM032.

 What period does Summerhouse Camp date from?

 Summerhouse Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Summerhouse Camp?